azmelekin/azmelekin.github.io/_posts/2017-10-03-unemploymenttrends.md

-In the second post, I will look at unemployment rates by race/ethnicity and gender over six time points (Aug 2016 - Aug 2017) as provided in the BLS website [here](https://www.bls.gov/news.release/empsit.t02.htm) and [here](https://www.bls.gov/news.release/empsit.t03.htm) for Hispanic/Latino.
+In the second post, I will look at unemployment rates by race/ethnicity and gender over six time points (Aug 2016 - Aug 2017) as provided in the BLS website [here](https://www.bls.gov/news.release/empsit.t02.htm) and [here](https://www.bls.gov/news.release/empsit.t03.htm) for Hispanic/Latino at the time of writing this post.
 In the third post, I will provide a quick look at R codes that created all these plots.
 Here is a plot of unemployment rates by race/ethnicity over time (for the last one year at 6 time points).

 <img src="/images/new%20plot-1.png"/>